simpsonry1620/LLM-Inference-Calculator/README_WEB_GUI.md

 4. **Results Formatting**:
    - Organizes results into structured categories
    - Applies appropriate scaling and units (GB, TFLOPs, etc.)
    - Formats time values based on magnitude (ms, s, min, etc.)

+### Logging

+- All calculations performed via the Web GUI are logged to `logging/web_app_calculations.log`.
+- This log file includes input parameters and the full JSON results.
+- The `/visualize` page reads this file (and the CLI log file) to populate the history table.

+1. **Visualizations**:
+   - Add charts/graphs to visualize scaling relationships (Partially done on `/visualize` page)
+   - Compare multiple models side-by-side (Possible via `/visualize` page)